Certora/Tutorials/01.Lesson_GettingStarted/README.md

 </br>

-- [ ] Follow the instructions on [RunScriptExample](RunScriptExample) to learn how to
+- [ ] Follow the instructions on [RunConfExample](RunConfExample) to learn how to
-  write run scripts, and how to execute the prover using scripts.
+  execute the prover using configuration files.

 </br>